algosup/2024-2025-project-4-web-fpga-team-3/Documents/TechnicalSpecifications/TechnicalSpecifications.md

 - **Footer**: The footer area with copyright information and links to relevant resources.
 - **Upload Form**: A dedicated form for uploading `.sdf` files that will appear when the user clicks the upload button in the header or at the start of the application.

-The frontend will be implemented using React, D3.js, and other libraries as needed to create an engaging and interactive user experience.
+The front end will be implemented using React, D3.js, and other libraries as needed to create an engaging and interactive user experience.
 The team will follow best practices for web development, including responsive design, accessibility, and performance optimization, to ensure that the application is user-friendly and accessible to a wide range of users.

 #### Backend

 The backend will be responsible for handling file uploads, running simulations, and communicating with the front end.
-It will be implemented using Node.js and Express.js to create a RESTful API that the front end can interact with.
+It will be implemented using Node.js and Express.js to create a RESTful API with which the front end can interact.
 The backend will include the following components:

 - **File Upload API**: An API endpoint for uploading `.sdf` files to the server.
 - **Parser Service**: A service for parsing `.sdf` files and extracting relevant data for simulation.